-Caterina Tomeo is an art historian who combines research with critical and curatorial practice.
-She deals with Contemporary Art with particular interest in the interdisciplinary and research in the field of New Media Art and Sonic Arts.
-She is the coordinator of the MAD in “Multimedia Arts and Design” at RUFA – Rome University of Fine Arts, where she is also a lecturer and Academic Council Representative.
-She is lecturer in the Master of “Sonic Arts” at the Faculty of Electronic Engineering of the University “Tor Vergata” of Rome; in the Master of “Economics and Management of Art and Culture” of the Sole 24 Ore Business School of Rome; in the Master of “Management of Art and Cultural Heritage” of Giunti Academy – School of Management of Florence.
-She was co-director of Spring Attitude festival until 2018; she currently collaborates with international festivals dedicated to electronic music and contemporary culture.
-She co-founded the Sound Studies Forum, the first research network on sound studies in Italy, in collaboration with the University of Urbino.
-She is the art director of the Sound Box at the Mattatoio in Rome.
-Her most recent publications include: Sound Art.
-Ascoltare è come vedere (Castelvecchi, 2017); Sonic Arts.
-Tra esperienza percepettiva e ascolto attivo (Castelvecchi, 2019); the essay Dance Dance Dance.
-L’Interzone tra il suono dei Joy Division e la Rave Era, in Our vision touched the sky (Rogas Edizioni, 2021, edited by A. Amendola and L. Barone.
+Caterina Tomeo is an art historian and combines her research activity with a critical and curatorial practice.
+She deals with Contemporary Art with a particular interest in interdisciplinarity and research in the field of New Media Art and Sonic Arts.
+She is coordinator of the MAD in “Multimedia Arts and Design” at RUFA – Rome University of Fine Arts, where she is also a lecturer.
+She is a Lecturer in the Master of “Sonic Arts” at the Faculty of Electronic Engineering of the “Tor Vergata” University in Rome; in the Master of “Economics and Management of Art and Culture” of the Sole 24 Ore Business School in Rome; in the Master of “Management of Art and Cultural Heritage” of Giunti Academy – School of Management in Florence.
+He has collaborated with international festivals dedicated to electronic music and contemporary culture; he is currently curator of the multimedia and talk section of Videocittà festival in Rome.
+He co-founded the Sound Studies Forum, the first research network on sound studies in Italy, in collaboration with the University of Urbino.
+His most recent publications include: “Sound Art.
+Ascoltare è come vedere” (Castelvecchi, 2017); “Sonic Arts.
+Tra esperienza percepettiva e ascolto attivo’ (Castelvecchi, 2019); the essay ‘Dance Dance.
+The Interzone between the Sound of Joy Division and the Rave Era”, in “Our vision touched the sky”, edited by A. Amendola and L. Barone (Rogas Edizioni, 2021); “Electronics is woman.
+Media, covers, transfeminist and queer practices”, edited by C. Attimonelli and C. Tomeo (Castelvecchi, 2022).